-- Physical condition of the shipping container. - Confirm that shutter is closed and locked. - Check that the mounting bracket and area can accommodate the manufacturer's estimated weight and specifications of the source containers. - Check for sufficient room to move shutter. - Consider any high temperature, vibration, caustic, or other environmental conditions.
-For example - Is insulation needed to protect the source container from high temperature? - Is any additional protection required (i.e. hood or cover) to prevent caustic material from settling on source containers? - Gather sufficient personnel and any special equipment necessary for installation. - Source containers are very heavy.
-Plan for physical aspects/requirements of installation.
+- Physical condition of the source container - Confirm that shutter is closed and locked - Check that the mounting bracket and area can accommodate the manufacturer's estimated weight and specifications of the source containers - Check for sufficient room to disassemble the protective cap and to move the shutter - Check for sufficient conditions to see the "EIN/ON", "AUS/OFF" indication

+- Consider any high temperature, vibration, caustic, or other environmental conditions For example: - Is insulation needed to protect the source container from high temperature? - Is any additional protection required (i.e. hood or cover) to prevent caustic material from settling on source containers? - Gather sufficient personnel and any special equipment necessary for installation - This source container is very heavy.
+Plan for physical aspects/requirements of installation

-4.2.2 Commissioning
+3.2.2 Commissioning

 Commissioning of a source container entails several mandatory steps.
 Treat each placement or relocation as a new installation requiring commissioning.
-Each time the source container-detector orientation (geometry) is broken/changed commissioning activities must be completed.
+Each time the source containerdetector orientation (geometry) is broken/changed commissioning activities must be completed.
 Commissioning is the process of getting the mounted source container ready for use and consists of the following: